When and what to learn in a changing world

-\paragraph{Optimal experiments and the continuation value operator} From now on, impose the assumption that the information cost $C$ is uniformly posterior separable.
-Implications of uniformly posterior separable costs for \emph{static} information acquisition are now well-studied.
+\paragraph{Optimal experiments and the continuation value operator} Implications of uniformly posterior separable costs for \emph{static} information acquisition are now well-studied.
 The following proposition states a collection of key properties in the context of this model.
 These can be proven using, for instance, results in \cite{caplin2022rationally,gentzkow2014costly,dworczak2024persuasion}.